ClickHouse/JSONBench/README.md

 ### Run the benchmark

-Navigate to the folder corresponding to the database you want to run the benchmark for.
+Navigate to folder corresponding to the database you want to run the benchmark for.

 The script `main.sh` is the script to run each benchmark.